rohya8/mean-stack-interview-questions/README.md

 # Mean Stack Interview Questions & Answers
 Click ⭐if you like the project.
-Pull Request are highly appreciated.
+Pull Request is highly appreciated.